 I am definitely not a psychologist, although my wife has suggested I get a degree in psychology.
 The views behind today's post on working with sociopaths in business results from dealing with a variety of bad personality types and managing relationships with them in my career.
 A few of these individuals could only be described as corporate sociopaths.
 If you happen to be working for one directly, they definitely make horrible bosses.

-What are the characteristics of a sociopath in business?
+What are the characteristics of a business sociopath?

-Here's an official description of what a sociopath is, but from an organizational perspective, the behaviors below suggest how to spot a sociopath in business.
+Here's an official description of what a sociopath is.
+From an organizational perspective, the behaviors below suggest how to spot a sociopath in business.
 To gauge if you're working with one, ask yourself if the person in question:

 - Superficially compliments an individual then quickly attacks and/or criticizes them in much greater depth?

 - Displays a sense of superiority and talking down to others?

 - Addresses and subsequently changes topics in an apparently random fashion?

 - Displays a micro-focus on topics of intense interest to them which don't relate to significant (or even real) organizational issues?

 - Repeatedly undermines progress by creating havoc and disruption within the organization?

 - Appears to live in a "fictional world" where their intentions, behaviors, and actions appear to have little relationship to reality?